Posterior Conformal Prediction

-We next provide more experiments to compare PCP with the other methods in \Cref{fig:wscr}.
-Implementation details of all the methods can be found in \Cref{sect:D}.
+This section introduces experiments comparing PCP with the other methods from \Cref{fig:wscr}.
+All implementation details can be found in \Cref{sect:D}.

-\subsubsection{Experiments on synthetic data}
+\subsection{Experiments on synthetic data}

-Our data experiment here has two settings.
-We discuss the first setting in this subsection and defer the second to the Appendix.
-We first create a 6-dimensional feature vector $X$ by sampling each feature from the uniform distribution on $[0,8].$ We let $V$ and $W$ denote the first and second features in $X$ respectively.
-We define a drift function $f(V) = -3V + V^{2} - 5 V\sin (V)$ and use it to generate the response,
+We consider two settings, the first described here and the second in the Appendix.
+We begin by creating a 6-dimensional feature vector $X$ by sampling each feature from the uniform distribution on $[0,8].$ We let $V$ denote the first feature in $X$.
+We then define a mean function $f(V) = -3V + V^{2} - 5 V\sin (V)$ and use it to generate the response,

-We generate 5000 random copies of $(X, Y)$ as our training, validation, and test sets, respectively.
-We then use the training set to fit a random forest model $\hat \mu$ to predict the responses in the validation and test set.
-Since $\hat \mu$ can accurately approximate $f(V)$, most of the variations in the residual $R=|Y-\hat \mu(X) |$ given $X$ come from the variance function of $Y$.
-We can imagine that $R$ roughly follows a mixture model in \eqref{equ:mixture} with a small $K^*.$ Since the variance of $Y$ only depends on $V$, the distribution of $\pi^*(X)$ has small variability over $X$.
-This is the scenario where our interval can be finite for a large value of $m$ in \Cref{thm:length}, and achieve a small coverage gap in \Cref{thm:approximate_valid_2}.
+We generate training, validation, and test sets, each consisting of 5000 independent copies of $(X,Y)$.
+We fit a random forest model $\hat \mu$ on the training set and use it to predict the responses in the validation and test sets.
+Because $\hat \mu$ accurately approximates $f(V)$, most of the variation in the residual $R = |Y-\hat \mu(X)|$ given $X$ comes from the variance function of $Y$.
+Consequently, $R$ is approximately distributed according to the mixture model in \eqref{equ:mixture} with a small number of clusters.
+This is precisely the setting in which the PCP interval can remain finite even when a large precision parameter $m$ is used to reduce the coverage gap in \Cref{thm:approximate_valid_2}.